Getting to Know Your Landscape

 Thoughtful consideration of your landscape’s opportunities and challenges will help you in creating ideal spaces that meet the needs of the family while also improving problem areas.
 Perhaps you wish to locate a seating area for relaxation beneath your favorite tree, but your survey identifies a lack of privacy.
 You can focus planting efforts on enclosing the space and creating the desired level of intimacy.

-Download our landscape assessment worksheets to begin your own site survey and evaluation.
-Be sure to include the entire family and get everyone’s input.
+Download our printable landscape assessment worksheets to begin your own site survey, evaluation, and wish list.